Oh Beautiful for Specious Skies,

 So What?
 On a weekend (and following days) where I had time to see just one film I took the advice of my local critic-guru, Mick LaSalle of the San Francisco Chronicle (which sometimes pays off, sometimes doesn’t, especially in circumstances where I’ve ignored his dismissals to find myself thoroughly satisfied with something on-screen he found no value in), to choose—from among a few other possibilities, any of which might have been worthwhile—The Oath because of his claims "It's one of the best movies of the year" […] ‘The Oath’ is very much this year’s ‘Get Out’ equivalent […] If anything, the new movie is more pointed and incisive.”
 While I can’t fully agree with the last part of that evaluation (I wouldn’t say The Oath is more impactful than Get Out [Jordan Peele, 2017; review in our May 11, 2017 posting]; for me, they each have specific strengths, although I find the latter—in being even more outrageous than The Oath—to be a slightly better cinematic experience overall), I’m glad I settled on this one (as did my regular viewing companions who, admittedly, haven’t all always been fully overjoyed with my picks; this time they found our weekly cinematic exploration to be at the very least a fascinating, if blundering-about at times, commentary on what we’re living through as another crucial election day approaches) because its exaggerations of our current sociopolitical situation aren’t all that extreme (possibly serving as a warning as to the sort of future this nation—and others who are following our lead [Or are we following theirs?
 The various dictators President Trump seems to admire, believe, kowtow to were all in power before he was elected, although certain Eastern European ones seem to have gotten bolder in their rabid nationalism since he’s taken office]—could descend into if we don’t do more to keep this current imperial Presidency better under control); its violence is shocking (including, literally, with the Taser) but easily believable within the context of widening divides all through our society as civility erodes when oppositional forces clash (I’m not just talking about the knee-jerk-chants at Trump rallies either; lots of violence has also come from the masked antifa movement, degrading resistance into anarchy at times); its resolution is the stuff of political fantasy in the immediate, unexplained action of this fictional President but, again, not all that removed from reality if governmental-control shifts at least partially back to the Democrats after this November—along with whatever emerges from the Robert Mueller investigations—with newfound-pressure on Trump to provide Congress with currently-restricted-documents and halt his agenda of socially/environmentally-destructive policies.

-(Just in case you think Kai doesn't know proper "bird" calls, all she's doing here is showing
+(Just in case you think Kai doesn't know proper "bird" calls, all she's doing here is showing the obnoxious CPU guys that she's married to Chris as they begin their interrogation.) |

-The Oath is obviously not something that’s going to alter a lot of predetermined minds (including my own)—on both sides of our political spectrum, because our main lefty, Chris, while proven correct in his concerns about the fascist potential of the CPU also exemplifies liberal-knee-jerkiness (a malady I try to repress in myself, although not always successfully as you can probably tell by some of my comments in this and other reviews of mine) in his quick assumptions about his family’s motivations, becoming just as rigid in his own ideas and responses as he accuses his less-progressive-relatives of being in following their own beliefsbut if it can serve as a slowly (not too slow, hopefully, though not helped with its current marginal levels of critical support, theatrical availability; more on that just below) discovered fan favorite it might at least ignite some awareness of how this current cultural animus* is leading our society (and any who do emulate where we currently seem to be headed, with hopes no one will be beheaded in the process) toward inevitable physical chaos to accompany the policy and attitudinal wars we’re already engaged in.
+The Oath is obviously not something that’s going to alter a lot of predetermined minds (including my own)—on both sides of our political spectrum, because our main lefty, Chris, while proven correct in his concerns about the fascist potential of the CPU also exemplifies liberal-knee-jerkiness (a malady I try to repress in myself, although not always successfully as you can probably tell by some of my comments in this and other reviews of mine) in his quick assumptions about his family’s motivations, becoming just as rigid in his own ideas and responses as he accuses his less-progressive-relatives of being in following their own beliefs—but if it can serve as a slowly (not too slow, hopefully, though not helped with its current marginal levels of critical support, theatrical availability; more on that just below) discovered fan favorite it might at least ignite some awareness of how this current cultural animus* is leading our society (and any who do emulate where we currently seem to be headed, with hopes no one will be beheaded in the process) toward inevitable physical chaos to accompany the policy and attitudinal wars we’re already engaged in.
 Even if potential viewers of The Oath don’t turn to movie theaters to find enlightenment on important, impactful issues of the day, though, maybe there’s just the pragmatic value of getting advice on how to keep upcoming holiday gatherings such as Thanksgiving from exploding into intra-familial-warfare, even if it’s just the acid-verbal kind rather than actual battles as Chris' crowd experienced.

 *That is, the idea of animus understood as “hostility,” as in “animosity,” not necessarily Carl Jung's concept of the unconscious masculine side of a woman, although even that definition contains the inference of unleashed power which could lead to aggressive bullying or destructive acts rather than thoughtful, constructive results.
-(But, as detailed in this link, Jung’s original ideas clearly reflect some influence from his sometimes-colleague, Sigmund Freud, in presenting the positive aspect of the animus in a woman as being rational, logical thereby calming her passion-fueled-emotions which could lead to her being self-centered, bitchy; the author of this link, however, sincerely tries to enhance those retrograde aspects of Jung's animus ideaand anima, the unconscious female side of a manbut if you care to explore this proposition within Jung’s study of universal archetypes in the human psyche you would need, as that link-author encourages, to read in much more detail on animusand animato better understand what I’ve grossly simplified here.)
+(But, as detailed in this link, Jung’s original ideas clearly reflect some influence from his sometimes-colleague, Sigmund Freud, in presenting the positive aspect of the animus in a woman as being rational, logical thereby calming her passion-fueled-emotions which could lead to her being self-centered, bitchy; the author of this link, however, sincerely tries to enhance those retrograde aspects of Jung's animus idea—and anima, the unconscious female side of a man—but if you care to explore this proposition within Jung’s study of universal archetypes in the human psyche you would need, as that link-author encourages, to read in much more detail on animus—and anima—to better understand what I’ve grossly simplified here.)

 Bottom Line Final Comments: As noted above, I thank Mick LaSalle for encouraging me to see The Oath (my juror’s opinion’s still out on it being one of the best of 2018, but it’s certainly intriguing, relevant, worth time and attention no matter what your politics may be—in that there’s lots to both offend and reaffirm you, conservative or liberal), which might well never have happened had I also checked the usual suspects of critical consensus where I find the reviewers surveyed by Rotten Tomatoes offer only a marginally-supporive 59% of positive reviews while those at Metacrtic emerge as astonishingly-close (rather than being notably more negative) with their 58% average score.
-Audience response hasn’t been all that embracing either, as this film’s been in domestic (U.S.-Canada) release for 2 weeks but has generated only a pittance of ticket sales$258 thousand—although playing in just 300 theaters nationwide doesn’t help much (that’s up from the opening weekend of just 10 venues so maybe a slow rollout's in process, although there’s little momentum nurturing such a strategy along).
+Audience response hasn’t been all that embracing either, as this film’s been in domestic (U.S.-Canada) release for 2 weeks but has generated only a pittance of ticket sales—$258 thousand—although playing in just 300 theaters nationwide doesn’t help much (that’s up from the opening weekend of just 10 venues so maybe a slow rollout's in process, although there’s little momentum nurturing such a strategy along).
 Its position on the chart moved up doubly since its debut, going from #42 to #21 last weekend, but given the hefty presence of (along with audience response to) Halloween [2018] (David Gordon Green) with $90.5 million worldwide income in its release weekend, A Star Is Born [2018] (Bradley Cooper; review in our October 11, 2018 posting) with $201.7 million worldwide, Venom [2018—to clarify this isn’t the character’s previous appearance in Spider-Man 3 {Sam Raimi, 2007}] (Ruben Fleischer) with $461.8 million worldwide (the latter 2 in release for 3 weeks, all 3 playing in almost 4,000 domestic theaters, all 3 needing a bit of PR clarification these are new productions despite sharing the titles of long-ago-releases) certainly The Oath will never achieve such coverage nor ticket sales, but rather than offering us frightful or romantic escapism it provides biting satire (to go along with biting down on that turkey dinner, at least until Chris storms off to the driveway) directly addressing the cultural clashes currently rending the fabric of whatever level of tolerance was slowly building in the U.S. over the past few decades, while weaving in as much humor as these serious circumstances can allow especially when death could become an option as tensions mount for the Powells on Black Friday.

 As you scores of faithful readers well know (even the ones Google cited for awhile as being from an Unknown Region; I guess they’ve improved their mapping software since then or it was just another area now annexed by Russia [seriously, I do get regular hits from Russia, mistakenly thinking this blog’s a voting booth, I guess]; if you scroll to the very end of this posting you’ll find a tally of where readership’s come from over the previous week, so if it interests you feel free to check weekly tallies at the conclusion of other recent Two Guys posts*), I usually conclude each review with a Musical Metaphor to offer final commentary from the perspective of some popular song (you wouldn’t expect me to use an unpopular one, would you?).
 For The Oath I considered something from Pink Floyd’s The Wall album (1979) but, after briefly hearing a bit of Marvin Gaye’s “What’s Going On” (from his 1971 album of the same name) while leaving the chiropractor’s office recently (neck issues from mild concussion after too-strenuous-exercise/dehydration-blackout all healed but lower-back-issues [just from being almost 71] are ongoing) I decided to go with that one instead, at https:// www.youtube.com/watch?v=fPkM8F0sjSw (a live 1972 performance intercut with some inner-city-footage) because even though it came at a time when the lyrics were referencing deaths and social upheavals due to the Vietnam War or urban riots it’s still relevant today in our fragmented society, shown truthfully even if in extreme fashion in The Oath, where “You know we’ve got to find a way To bring some lovin’ here today [… because] We don’t need to escalate […] Don’t punish me with brutality Talk to me, so you can see Oh, what’s going on.”
 Of course, just reading about this film may bring up too much tension about the metastasizing-social-divides we’re facing, so maybe I should just end musically the same way as The Oath, with a simple-but-lively-instrumental from a different Mason, Mason Williams’ "Classical Gas" (found on his 1968 album The Mason Williams Phonographic Record), followed by a couple of hope-to-raise-your-spirits-ditties from him (possibly stirring giddy optimism—in me for sure—about a real-world-Presidential abdication [as much of a fantasy as that may seem, but hope springs eternal]), 2 of his “Them” poems (from The Mason Williams Listening Matter 1964 album), "Them Lunch Toters" and "Them Hors D'Oeuvers".
 I'm posting this on Unity Day, October 24, 2018 when we're all encouraged to practice kindness, acceptance, inclusion, so I hope Mr. Williams helps you stay happy, well into the next time we meet.